gfwilliams/EspruinoSerialTerminal/README.md

 EspruinoSerialTerminal
 ======================

-A Simple Web-Based Serial Terminal for writing Espruino code
+A Simple Web-Based Serial Terminal - designed for writing code on embedded devices with the Espruino JavaScript interpreter (http://www.espruino.com) - but useful for a bunch of other stuff too!

 This is a Chromium Web App that uses chome.serial to access your PC's serial port: http://developer.chrome.com/apps/serial.html